Anassatti/CSharpAutomationSolutions/README.md

-This repo for automation solution based on Selenium and C#, the solution include buidling framework, integrate with Jenkins
+This repo is for automation solution based on Selenium and C#, the solution include buidling framework, integrate with Jenkins

 **Tools and Technologies**